 Cerebra is registered with the Information Commissioner’s Office under number Z6201581 is a registered charity under number 1089812 and a registered company limited by guarantee under number 4336208 (England and Wales).

-You can change how we contact you at any time, simply by contacting us by email at [email protected] or calling us on 01267 244200.
+You can change how we contact you at any time, simply by contacting using our contact form or calling us on 01267 244200.

 As part of our commitment to you, we have appointed a Data Protection Officer, whose name is Ralph Nicholls.
 You can contact Ralph, either by writing to: